Is the GNU GPL “dying” or is that just the prejudice of those whose open source exploitation would be hampered by its use?

 Neither of these approaches are the One True Way.
 Both have their place, and both have substantial, growing international acceptance.
 All the same, the growing acceptance of open source for corporate use – some would now say “dominance” – could easily appear as the most important trend to those whose gaze is fixed in that direction.
-There is no doubt that the growth of corporate open source development has seen new code aimed towards it tend to use non-permissive licenses.
+There is no doubt that the growth of corporate open source development has seen new code aimed towards it tend to use non-reciprocal licenses.

 So perhaps the best way to view the subject is to note that the open source world has grown enormously.
 The use and support of the GPL has grown with it, but new strengths have also emerged related to corporate adoption of open source, leading to stronger growth of associated approaches to licensing.

 Deciding which is dominant may well be a matter for your ideological biases rather than an objective absolute.
 But we can all agree that software freedom is now the core principle for the world’s software.